 Focusing on the Strengths of Children With Asperger Syndrome and High-Functioning Autism

-This illustrated children's book reminds children with Asperger Syndrome and high-functioning autism of their many special gifts and intellectual strengths.
-Their creative outlooks are truly as variable and colorful as the view through a kaleidoscope as evidenced in the charming and quirky situations in this book.
-Throughout, the emphasis is that children with Asperger Syndrome and high-functioning autism can proudly acknowledge that they are excellent, special and one-of-a-kind individuals.
-They are usually truthful, helpful and dependable.
+This illustrated children's book reminds children with high-functioning autism of their many special gifts and intellectual strengths.
+In fact, their creative outlooks are truly as colorful as the view through a kaleidoscope as evidenced in the charming and quirky situations in this book.
+Throughout, the emphasis is that children with high-functioning autism can proudly acknowledge that they are excellent, special and one-of-a-kind individuals -- truthful, helpful, intelligent, and dependable.
 Illustrated by Vivian Strand.

 MEET THE AUTHOR